waitinfuture/emapreduce/intl.en-US/Data Development/Ad hoc queries.md

 ## View logs {#section_ajt_2bf_z2b .section}

-After you execute a job, you can view run logs on theLog tab at the bottom of the Query page.
+After you execute a job, you can view run logs on the Log tab at the bottom of the Query page.